turboMaCk/aeson-combinators/README.md

 This library is compatible with GHC as well as recent versions of **GHCJS**.

-__Encoding to JSON is currently not supported but might be added in the future version.__

 I wrote a [blob post](https://turbomack.github.io/posts/2020-02-21-value-space-decoding-for-aeson.html) describing what this library attempts to solve.